-With more than 9,000 dedicated employees who provide services to approximately 70,000 students, our District is the largest employer in the county.
+With more than 9,500 dedicated employees who provide services to approximately 72,000 students, our District is the largest employer in the county.
 We have 74 schools and 14 support sites spanning 170 square miles.
-Our strength, though, is not in our size - it's in our diversity.
-Fort Bend ISD is a patchwork of various communities whose unique characteristics make up our collective profile, and we are a stronger District because of it.
-I encourage all of you to embrace our diversity and remain focused on providing a quality education that enables all students to reach their full academic potential.
+The Fort Bend ISD "family" is large and exceptionally diverse - in both our student and workforce population.
+We do our best work together when we are able to show respect for one another.
+I challenge each of you to embrace the benefits that come with diversity and to demonstrate respect in word and deed.

 For those of you who are new to our school district, I extend a personal welcome to you on behalf of the entire Fort Bend ISD family.
-We are pleased to have you join our team of professionals as we work together to forge a bright and promising future for our children.
+We are pleased to have you join our hard-working team as we strive to forge a bright and promising future for our children.
 Your contributions are both valued and appreciated.